Step-by-Step Guide to Build, Train & Deploy ML Models with Custom Vision

 Artificial Intelligence (AI) and Machine Learning (ML) are more than just buzzwords.
-Every day these technologies fuel advancements that impact our lives, optimize and automate operations, and make business decisions.
+Every day these technologies fuel advancements that impact our lives, optimize and automate operations, and help make business decisions—especially under the threat of COVID-19.
 Azure Cognitive Services allows developers to transparently build AI and ML into their applications.

 In this article, I am going to walk you through how to build, train, and deploy a basic Machine Learning model using the Microsoft Azure Custom Vision toolkit.
 Whether you are looking to optimize the workflow of your organization, or simply expand your knowledge of AI, understanding the background of how ML operates is valuable.
 Below, I will walk you through an example of an end-to-end machine learning classification project using the Azure Cognitive Services Custom Vision portal.